NWC-CUAHSI-Summer-Institute/cfe_py/README.md

 # dCFE
-dCFE is a differentiable version of CFE, which allows gradient tracking from runoff to 9  calibration parameters.
+dCFE is a differentiable version of CFE, which allows gradient tracking from runoff to 9  calibration parameters (bb, satdk, smcmax, slop, Cgw, expon, max_gw_storage, K_nash, K_lf).

 Both dCFE and cfe_py is for prototyping, research, and development.
 This code is folked and developed from https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py.
 The official CFE code lives here: https://github.com/NOAA-OWP/cfe/